 Exalate maintains its connectors to stay compatible with platform API updates.
 When a connected platform releases a new API version, Exalate updates its connector to support it.
 The scripting layer also provides flexibility to adjust mappings if a platform introduces new fields or changes its data model.
 This reduces the risk of sync failures due to platform updates compared to custom-built integrations.

-Is Exalate suitable for organizations that need to integrate legacy systems?
+Is Exalate suitable for connecting legacy systems?

 Recommended Reading: